-The PSoC device incorporates flexible internal clock generators, designed for high stability and factory trimmed for high accuracy.
-The Internal Main Oscillator (IMO) is the master clock base for the system, and has 1-percent accuracy at 3 MHz.
-The IMO can be configured to run from 3 MHz up to 24 MHz.
-Multiple clock derivatives can be generated from the main clock frequency to meet application needs.
 The device provides a PLL to generate system clock frequencies up to 50 MHz from the IMO, external crystal, or external reference clock.
-It also contains a separate, very low-power Internal Low-Speed Oscillator (ILO) for the sleep and watchdog timers.
+It also contains a separate, very low-power Internal low-speed oscillator (ILO) for the sleep and watchdog timers.
 A 32.768-kHz external watch crystal is also supported for use in RTC applications.
 The clocks, together with programmable clock dividers, provide the flexibility to integrate most timing requirements.

-The CY8C32 family supports a wide supply operating range from 1.71 V to 5.5 V. This allows operation from regulated supplies such as 1.8 ± 5 percent, $2.5 V \pm 10$ percent, $3.3 V \pm 10$ percent, or $5.0 V \pm 10$ percent, or directly from a wide range of battery types.
-In addition, it provides an integrated high efficiency synchronous boost converter that can power the device from supply voltages as low as 0.5 V.
+The CY8C34 family supports a wide supply operating range from 1.71 V to 5.5 V. This allows operation from regulated supplies such as 1.8 V \pm 5 percent, 2.5 V \pm 10 percent, 3.3 V \pm 10 percent, or 5.0 V \pm 10 percent, or directly from a wide range of battery types.
+In addition, it provides an integrated high efficiency synchronous boost converter that can power the device from supply voltages as low as 0.5 V. This enables the device to be powered directly from a single battery or solar cell.
+In addition, you can use the boost converter to generate other voltages required by the device, such as a 3.3-V supply for LCD glass drive.
+The boost's output is available on the V{BOOST} pin, allowing other devices in the application to be powered from the PSoC.